ePages-de/Mockify/t/ExampleProject/README.md

 ## The !!
 MAGIC SHOW !!

 Summary: You can see a magician who pulls a rabbit out of a cylinder.
-But sometimes its a bit snappy.
+But sometimes it's a bit snappy.

 ### lib